-This document was submitted to the REF Team, based at Research England, on 20 September 2019.
-The REF Equality and Diversity Advisory Panel (EDAP) will examine all of the institutions' codes of practice and advise the UK funding bodies on their adherence to the guidance, prior to their approval and publication.
-All submitted and approved codes of practice will be made publicly available by the REF Team by 31 December 2019.
+The original version of this document was submitted to the REF Team, based at Research England, on 20 September 2019.
+The REF Equality and Diversity Advisory Panel (EDAP) examined BU's code of practice and advised the UK funding bodies that it met the requirements of the published guidance.
+This was confirmed with BU on 8 November 2019.